Sign in

 Pneumatic Forging Process

-A pneumatic press generates force through compressed air or gas, which is directed into a cylinder attached to the ram.
-As the cylinder fills with air or gas, the pressure causes the ram to move downward.
-Once the force is no longer needed, the air or gas is expelled through an escape valve, causing the ram to release.
+This type of press generates force using compressed air or gas, entering a cylinder attached to the ram.
+As this cylinder fills, the ram descends, and once pressure is no longer needed, the air is released, allowing the ram to retract.

 Upset Forging and Upsetters